Tax Guide for Self-Employed Hairdressers & Barbers

 - Your initial NVQ qualification — the Level 2 that made you a hairdresser isn't deductible.
 Only ongoing CPD and advanced courses count

 - Commuting to your regular salon — daily travel to the same chair isn't deductible.
-Mobile hairdressers can claim travel between clients
+Mobile hairdressers can claim travel between clients using vehicle and mileage rules

 - Food and drink — coffee and lunch during your shift aren't deductible